Subshifts with sparse traces: Examples

 It is easy to construct minimal $\Pi^0_1$ path spaces without a well-defined linear direction, and thus we obtain the following corollary.

-\begin{example} There exists a sofic shift $X$ whose configurations are two-way infinite uniformly ascending paths, but are not periodic and their support does not fit any strip of the form $L + B_r$ where $L$ is a straight line. \qee \end{example}
+\begin{example} There exists a two-dimensional sofic shift $X$ whose configurations are $r$-roads with uniform ascension rate, but are not periodic and their support does not fit any strip of the form $L + B_r(0)$ where $L$ is a straight line. \qee \end{example}

-Similarly by using Sturmian subshifts with computable angles as the guiding sequences, we obtain sofic shifts where the nonzero support of every configuration does fit a straight strip $L + B_r$, but no such rational line.
-With a similar idea, we also obtain an example of a sofic shift with bounded projective subdynamics with only four nondeterministic directions, two of which are irrational.
+Similarly by using Sturmian subshifts with computable angles as the guiding sequences, we obtain sofic shifts where the nonzero support of every configuration does fit a straight strip $L + B_r(0)$, but no such rational line.
+With a similar idea, we also obtain an example of a sofic shift with a bounded trace, and with only four nondeterministic directions, two of which are irrational.